US Airways fined $1.2 million over disabilities infractions

-(Reuters) - US Airways Group LCC.N was fined $1.2 million by the U.S. Department of Transportation on Monday for not providing adequate wheelchair assistance to passengers at airports in Philadelphia and Charlotte, North Carolina.
+Nov 4 (Reuters) - US Airways Group was fined $1.2 million by the U.S. Department of Transportation on Monday for not providing adequate wheelchair assistance to passengers at airports in Philadelphia and Charlotte, North Carolina.

 The agency, in a statement, said the fine was one of the largest it has ever made in a disability case.